morristech/engineer/README.md

 # engineer

 Experimental client-side deployment tool for Go on Google Cloud Platform.
-Vaguely similar to App Engine but lower level and on GCE.
+Vaguely similar to App Engine/Heroku but lower level and on GCE.

 Composed of 3 parts: